nytimes/kyt/docs/conventions.md

 All `.js` files in `/src` are transpiled with Babel.

-### CSS and Sass

-`.css` files are intended for writing css with CSS Modules `.scss` files are intended for writing Sass with CSS Modules

 ### Misc assets

 `jpg|jpeg|png|gif|eot|otf|webp|svg|ttf|woff|woff2|mp4|webm|wav|mp3|m4a|aac|oga|ico` see the static asset handling section for how files with these extensions are handled.